Also see these tips -

 Settings, Files to help save your current work: See "Automatically make backups of your document to help you recover your work".
-One option is timed to save periodically and helps protect against power outages or crashes, and the other option makes just one automatic backup of the current file whenever you deliberately save it.
+One option is timed to save periodically and helps protect against power outages or crashes, and the other option makes just one automatic backup version of the current file whenever you deliberately save it.

-• However the NewFN# macro below can make many separate, incrementally numbered backups -- also known as versioning -- whenever you play the macro.
+• However the NewFN# macro below can make many separate, incrementally numbered backups -- also known as versioning -- whenever you play the macro while editing a document.
 This is particularly helpful with long or richly formatted documents, since it might let you quickly recover work